Gurobi/gurobi-modelanalyzer/docs/source/quickstart_illcond.rst

 Explainer output may be small and straightforward to interpret, or it may consists of hundreds or thousands of constraints or variables when run on large models.
-A model detailed discussion will appear in the <LINK>
-Advanced Usage section regarding how to interpret large explanations.
+A model detailed discussion will appear in the :doc:`advanced_usage_illcond` section regarding how to interpret large explanations.
 However, the recommended approach when getting started is to first request a row-based explanation, but if it is too large to interpret then request the column based explanation.
 In many cases, one of the two explanations may be much smaller and easier to interpret than the other.
 If both are large, try the angle_explain routine.
-If none of these approach yield anything, look at the <LINK> Advanced Usage section for additional information on how to interpret the output.
+If none of these approach yield anything, look at the :doc:`advanced_usage_illcond` section for additional information on how to interpret the output.